ms/buildtogether.tech/src/errors.md

 ```

 <!-- continue -->
-A better approach is to put all the error messages in a <span i="error
+A better approach is to put all the error messages in a [% i "error
-message!internationalizing">dictionary</span>:
+message!internationalizing" %]dictionary[% /i %]:

 ```py
 ERRORS = {